An Overview of Relativistic Particle Pushers and their Extension to Arbitrary Order Accuracy: Test cases

 The errors for the different schemes are tabulated in section B of Table \ref{tab:error_measures}.
-While Boris converges to the exact result in the non-relativistic case, $\gamma = 1.001$, it stands out as one of the schemes with the largest errors in the relativistic case, both for $\mathcal{E}_\phi^{\mathrm{L}}$ and $\mathcal{E}_\gamma^{\mathrm{L}}$.
-CC, GYR, and ZZ all show finite errors.
-Out all schemes ZZ consistently shows the largest errors.
-The errors for GYR increase with $\gamma$ but are lower than Boris for the relativistic cases.
-Interestingly, the errors for CC, while being the largest for the non-relativistic case, shrink with increasing $\gamma$.
-Vay, HC, PL, LiLF, GH, GH2, and IMP produce exact results up to machine precision for low $\gamma$.
+While Boris converges to the exact result in the non-relativistic case, $\gamma_0 = 1.001$, it stands out as one of the schemes with the largest errors in the relativistic case, both for $\mathcal{E}_\phi^{\mathrm{L}}$ and $\mathcal{E}_\gamma^{\mathrm{L}}$.
+CC and GYR show finite errors.
+The errors for GYR increase with $\gamma_0$ but are lower than Boris for the relativistic cases.
+Interestingly, the errors for CC, while being the largest for the non-relativistic case, shrink with increasing $\gamma_0$.
+Vay, HC, PL, LiLF, GH, GH2, ZZ, and IMP produce exact results up to machine precision for low $\gamma_0$.
 While Vay and HC have been designed to produce the correct trajectory specifically for this test case, PL, LiLF, GH and GH2 solve the exact trajectory for any constant field configuration.
-However, for large $\gamma$ some numerical error can be observed for all these schemes.
-The appearance of errors marginally above the reporting threshold of $10^{-13}$ for large values of $\gamma$ can be attributed to the accumulation of small rounding errors over many time steps.
-For comparison, all schemes were run for the same time set by the worst performing scheme, ZZ.
-This implies a much longer simulation time and much larger number of time steps for increasing $\gamma$.
-Notably, IMP produces exact results without such an accumulation of rounding errors even though it is only a second order scheme that was not specifically designed for this test case.
+However, for large $\gamma_0$ some numerical error can be observed for all these schemes.
+The appearance of errors above the reporting threshold of $10^{-13}$ for larger values of $\gamma_0$ can be attributed to the accumulation of small rounding and root finding errors over many time steps.
+As $\gamma_0$ grows, so do the fields $\mathbf{E}$ and $\mathbf{B}$ and the calculation of the resulting force turns into a subtraction of large numbers with the corresponding loss of precision.
+Of the exact schemes, PL and LiLF are the ones that show accumulation of errors for the lowest values of $\gamma_0$.
+The main reason for this can be attributed to the finite tolerance in solving the implicit equation (\ref{eq_proper_time}) for the proper time step, $\Delta \tau$.
+It was found that decreasing the accuracy of the root solver resulted in larger errors here.
+Another reason for the errors may be due to the fact that, in the straightforward implementation of the scheme, the force term has to cancel out in multiple places, e.g. in the evaluation of $u_\sigma$ as well as in the term $F u_\kappa$ in equations (\ref{eq_exact_x}) and (\ref{eq_exact_u}).
+Small rounding errors could thus add up more quickly compared to other schemes.
+Notably, IMP produces exact results without such an accumulation of rounding errors even though it is only a second order scheme that was not specifically designed for this test case and the implicit solver uses a larger tolerance of $1e-13$ when compared to the tolerances used by PL and LiLF.
+The values of $\mathcal{E}_\phi^{\mathrm{L}}$ for the $\gamma_0 = 1000, 10000$ in cases (d) and (e) are consistent with the those for lower $\gamma_0$.